Pembrey Sands Air Weapons Range: RAF Pembrey

-Origin
+RAF Training Command

+The site for Pembrey was acquired in 1937.
+The airfield was allocated to No. 25 Group RAF, of RAF Training Command during its construction, and it officially opened on the 6 May 1940.
+The site was known as Towyn Burrows and was only just higher than the high tide level.
+Situated between Burry Port and Kidwelly, it was on a marshy area of coastline, the Cefn Sidan Sands and Pembrey Forest were between the shoreline and the airfield.

-Construction of the airfield for RAF Training Command started in 1937.
-The airfield opened in March 1939, and by September 1939 the RAF's No. 2 Air Armament School was the first unit to be stationed at the airfield.
+The airfield opened in March 1939, and by September 1939 No. 2 Air Armament School RAF was the first unit to be stationed at the airfield, indeed, from September 1939 to June 1940 the airfield was used to train armourers and air mechanics by No. 2 AAS.

-Second World War
+RAF Fighter Command

+From the 20 June 1940, the airfield was transferred to No. 10 Group RAF of RAF Fighter Command.
+Pembrey was used throughout the Battle of Britain to rest squadrons from the defending against the Blitz, and also to provide air defence for South Wales and to protect convoys.

-By May 1940, the three tarmac runways were completed and the airfield transferred initially to 11 Group RAF Fighter Command and then to the newly formed 10 Group RAF Fighter Command.
-Supermarine Spitfire pilots of 92 Squadron used Pembrey as their base from 18 June 1940, including Squadron Leader Stanford Tuck, until 12 August, Geoffrey Wellum the author of the 2002 memoir, "First Light", and Tony Bartley.
-During the Battle of Britain, 92 Squadron pilots who were to be at readiness at dawn spent the night in a tent set up near the aircraft.
+Supermarine Spitfire pilots of No. 92 Squadron used Pembrey as their base from the 18 June 1940.
+These included Squadron Leader Stanford Tuck, until 12 August, Geoffrey Wellum, the author of the 2002 memoir "First Light", and Tony Bartley.
+During the Battle of Britain, No. 92 Squadron pilots who were to be at readiness at dawn, spent the night in a tent set up near the aircraft.
+No. 92 Squadron returned to RAF Biggin Hill on the 9 September, during the air battle’s peak.

 From January to March 1941, 256 Squadron operated from Pembrey.
 In early 1941, No. 316 Polish Fighter Squadron was formed at Pembrey, inflicted losses on enemy aircraft, and moved on to RAF Colerne in June.

+RAF Fairwood Common and RAF Angle had taken over the air defence of the South Wales area by the middle of 1941 and RAF Pembrey was allocated to RAF Flying Training Command.

+RAF Flying Training Command

 Between 1941 and 1945 Pembrey was host to the RAF's No. 1 Air Gunners School, involving Bristol Blenheim and Vickers Wellington bombers and Spitfire fighter aircraft, and included experimental courses.
-From 1943 to 1945 Wing Commander George Peter Macdonald was Commanding Officer, No. 1 Air Gunners School, and Station Commander of RAF Pembrey.
+From 1943 to 1945, Wing commander George Peter Macdonald, was the Commanding Officer of No. 1 Air Gunners School RAF, and the Station Commander of RAF Pembrey.

-Fortunate gain of an enemy aircraft
+Operational Conversion Unit

+No 233 OCU formed in September 1952, at RAF Pembrey.
+The OCU's Badge featured the head of a Wildcat, indicative of the fierce fighting spirit.
+The OCU's Welsh motto was Ymlaen; The English translation is 'Forward'.

+The OCUs de Havilland Vampire aircraft displayed the badge below the front quarter-light of the cockpit and was the OCUs aircraft's only markings.
+The Station badge was also the No 233 OCU badge during this period, and was displayed on all the RAF Pembrey vehicles.

+The Operational Conversion Unit disbanded in September 1957 and the station closed soon afterwards.